-Any offense that meets the criteria above will be prosecuted in federal court by the United States Attorney’s Office.
-Agents from the countries governing bodies will be tasked with investigating the crime.
-Some of these agencies include the Federal Bureau of Investigation (FBI), the Drug Enforcement Agency (DEA), Internal Revenue Service (IRS) and the Bureau of Alcohol, Tabaco and Firearms (BATF).
+Any offense that meets the aforementioned criteria will be prosecuted in federal court by the United States Attorney’s Office.
+Agents from the country’s governing bodies will be tasked with investigating the crime.
+Some of these agencies include the Federal Bureau of Investigation (FBI), the Drug Enforcement Agency (DEA), Internal Revenue Service (IRS), and the Bureau of Alcohol, Tobacco and Firearms (BATF).

 State crimes, on the other hand, are prosecuted by state attorneys and investigated by local and state law enforcement agencies.
 Crimes that are prosecuted by the state are those that violate the Texas Penal Code.
-Offenses that are commonly handled on the state level include domestic violence, small drug crimes like possession and driving under the influence.
+Offenses that are commonly handled on the state level include domestic violence, small drug crimes (i.e. possession), and driving under the influence.

-Drug trafficking is defined as knowingly dispensing, distributing, manufacturing or possessing with the intent distribute or manufacture a controlled substance.
-In some case, possession of larges amounts of certain drugs can result in trafficking charges.
+Drug trafficking is defined as knowingly dispensing, distributing, manufacturing, or possessing with the intent to distribute or manufacture a controlled substance.
+In some cases, possession of large amounts of certain drugs can result in trafficking charges.

 Child pornography is another crime that is commonly prosecuted on the federal level.
 The offense is defined as visual imagery that depicts children under 18 in sexual situations for sexual stimulation.
-This can include photos, video, drawings and computer-generated images.
+This can include photos, videos, drawings, and computer-generated images.